Autumn Flowering Camellia (Camellia sasanqua) A Complete Growing Guide

 Camellia 'Yuletide' illustrated above centre, as the name suggests, is usually in bloom for Christmas.
 Rich red flowers, with gold boss and glossy evergreen leaves, it is an ideal Christmas shrub.

-There are a range of sizes, including those suitable for hedges.
+There is a range of sizes, including those suitable for hedges.

 When to prune Autumn flowering Camellia sasanquas